Genspark vs remio: AI Search vs Personal Knowledge Base

 Which is better for ongoing research over weeks or months?

 remio is stronger for managing research over time.
-As an AI agent that continuously learns your business context, it automatically captures and connects your reading, meetings, and notes as your project evolves.
-You can query across the full history at any point and get answers that are naturally relevant because remio already understands your specific situation — eliminating the need to repeatedly search for materials, send them to AI, and describe your needs.
-Genspark excels at generating a thorough research document in a single session but does not persist your research trail between sessions.
+It automatically captures and connects your reading, meetings, files, and notes as a project evolves, so you can query the full history and turn it into reports, slide drafts, or spreadsheet-ready summaries.
+Genspark excels at generating a thorough research document in a single live-web session but does not persist your personal research trail in the same way.